ozmvege/flask-project/README.md

-Project Name: Host Flask Webapp on with SSL and dns
+# Host Flask Webapp on OCI with SSL and dns

-1. Get Domain
+# Get Domain
 In my example i got the domain from ionos

-2. Set up Webserver
+# Set up Webserver
-2.1 Create Instance.
+Create Instance.
 Create a new Oracle Cloud Infrastructure (OCI) instance with the specifications you mentioned (A1.Flex, 1 OCPU, 6GB Memory, Ubuntu).
 Set up a new Virtual Cloud Network (VCN).
 Generate SSH Keys

-2.2 Setup Webserver
+# Set up Domain
+Point Domain to Instance Public IP Adress

+# Allow incoming HTTP and HTTPS traffic in OCI Security List
-Add rule in Security List to allow ingress Rule port 5000
+Add rule in Security List to allow ingress Rule port 5000, 443 and 80

 # Allow incoming HTTP and HTTPS traffic
 sudo iptables -I INPUT 6 -m state --state NEW -p tcp --dport 5000 -j ACCEPT